 Canon introduce two new 50 megapixel DSLR cameras, the 5DS and 5DSR

-Just when you thought the megapixel war was over, Canon have beefed up the stakes by releasing two new DSLR’s with more than double the resolution of the EOS 5D Mark III.
+Just when you thought the megapixel war was over!
+Canon have now beefed up the stakes by releasing two new DSLR's with more than double the resolution of the EOS 5D Mark III.

 However, the Canon EOS 5DS is still quite similar in all respects to the 5D Mark III: